HashNuke/mogo-chat/README.md

 Written using Elixir, Ember.js and Postgresql.

 Refer to [docs/install-heroku.md](https://github.com/HashNuke/mogo-chat/blob/master/docs/install-heroku.md) for installation instructions for Heroku.
+Instructions for more platforms will come soon.

 ### Features